ai-coustics/aic-sdk-cpp/README.md

 ### CMake Integration

-Whith this CMake example you can add the SDK to your application and let CMake download all necessary files automatically:
+With this CMake example you can add the SDK to your application and let CMake download all necessary files automatically:

 ```cmake
 include(FetchContent)